GutPuncher/Monty08-Wrench/README.md

 - Virtual instructions emulated on the CPU that expand the ISA of the Monty08
 - Adjustable output and code size
 - verbose syntax checkup of source file
+- Logisim hex output so the program can be loaded into Logisim components

 ## How to use
 ### Building